-Numerous modifications have been made to the CMB L2 algorithm in the transition from V04 to V05, and the significant updates are summarized here.
-It may be noted at the outset, however, that the basic algorithm mechanics (i.e., estimation methodology) has not changed.
+Only a few modifications have been made to the GPM CORRA L2 algorithm in the transition from V05 to V06.
+Overall, the basic algorithm mechanics (i.e., estimation methodology) has not changed, and the same mechanics have been applied in TRMM V08.
 The estimation method filters ensembles of DPR Ku reflectivity-consistent precipitation profiles using the DPR Ka reflectivities, path integrated attenuations and attenuated surface radar cross-sections at Ku and Ka bands, and GMI radiances.
 The filtered profile ensembles are consistent with all of the observations and their uncertainties, and the mean of the filtered ensemble gives the best estimate of the precipitation profile.
-The output file structure is essentially the same as in CMB V04, but a few additional variables are included for diagnostic purposes.
+The TRMM CORRA V08 algorithm filters PR Ku reflectivity-based precipitation profile estimates using path integrated attenuations and attenuated surface radar cross-sections at Ku band, as well as TMI radiances.
+The TRMM V08 algorithm has the same output variables and file structure as GPM V06 in NS mode, and these are defined in the same way in CMB V05 NS mode.